History of Jaren Jackson Jr. in Timeline

 August 4, 2020: Torn Meniscus Injury

-On August 4, 2020, Jaren Jackson Jr. suffered a torn meniscus in his left knee in a 99–109 loss to the New Orleans Pelicans.
+On August 4, 2020, Jaren Jackson Jr. suffered a torn meniscus in his left knee during a game against the New Orleans Pelicans, sidelining him for the remainder of the 2019-20 season.

 April 21, 2021: Return from Injury

-On April 21, 2021, Jaren Jackson Jr. made his return from injury, putting up 15 points, 8 rebounds, and 4 blocks in a loss to the Los Angeles Clippers.
+On April 21, 2021, Jaren Jackson Jr. made his return from injury, recording 15 points, 8 rebounds, and 4 blocks in a loss to the Los Angeles Clippers.

-On June 30, 2022, Jaren Jackson Jr. underwent surgery to repair a stress fracture in his right foot and was ruled out for four-to-six months.
+On June 30, 2022, Jaren Jackson Jr. underwent surgery to repair a stress fracture in his right foot, leading to an expected absence of four-to-six months.

-On January 5, 2023, Jaren Jackson Jr. scored a season-high 31 points, alongside ten rebounds and three blocks, in a 123–115 win over the Orlando Magic.
+On January 5, 2023, Jaren Jackson Jr. scored a season-high 31 points, along with ten rebounds and three blocks, in a win over the Orlando Magic.

-In 2023, Jaren Jackson Jr. was a member of the United States national team that competed in the FIBA Basketball World Cup, where they finished fourth.
+In 2023, Jaren Jackson Jr. was a member of the United States national team that competed in the FIBA Basketball World Cup, finishing fourth in the tournament.

-2023: Named All-Star and Defensive Player of the Year
+2023: NBA All-Star and Defensive Player of the Year

-In 2023, Jaren Jackson Jr. was named to his first NBA All-Star team and won the Defensive Player of the Year award.
+In 2023, Jaren Jackson Jr. was named to his first NBA All-Star team, and later that same season, he won the Defensive Player of the Year award.